-If you're from Akron, Canton or Cleveland, Ohio, you know that February and March are two of the longest months of the year (and February is only 28 days).
+If you're from Akron, Canton or Cleveland, Ohio, you know that February and March are two of the longest months of the year— and February has only 28 days.
 We've already had a few months of winter, but the snow just keeps falling.

-Sharpen Your Blades
+Sharpen Your Lawn Care Tool Blades

 One of our best winter lawn care tips is to make sure your tools and equipment are in good shape.
 After a full season of use and a winter of rest, the blades on your lawn care equipment probably aren’t what they used to be.
 We recommend sharpening mower, clipper and weed wacker blades before spring arrives and they’ll return to heavy usage.
 This ensures your equipment will be up to the task of handling your yard’s needs, and you won’t need to scramble to do it at the last minute.

-Wash Away Salt Residue
+Wash Away Any Salt Residue

 You might even want to wash off your lawn care equipment.
 There is so much salt used every winter, and it tends to end up on everything—even if it hasn’t been touched months.
 Give your late winter lawn a good rinse to flush out salts and prepare your grass to absorb its spring treatments.

-Pick up Debris
+Pick Up Yard Debris

-Avoid Excessive Traffic
+Avoid Excessive Foot Traffic On Your Lawn

 It’s tempting to take the family out to play in the lawn for hours when the snow melts.
 But the ground is still very wet and grass is still dormant.
 Too much activity in one area could dig up your lawn or kill the grass.